jcoletaylor/tasker_rails/README.md

 So, when it came to working on this project, I wanted to find a way to at least make it possible to use Rust for building worker logic, but expose it to the Rails' Task Handler that interacts with Sidekiq.
 I had originally wanted to [Use Helix](https://usehelix.com/) but sadly the project has been deprecated.
 So, having some familiarity with Ruby-FFI from other work, I decided I would make my own local gem and wrap up the Rust library.
 [This post](https://dev.to/kojix2/making-rubygem-with-rust-2ji6) is actually one of the best and most straightforward examples of how to do this, so I won't duplicate the information here.

+*EDIT* I also took the opportunity to try out [Rutie](https://github.com/danielpclark/rutie) and [Rutie Serde](https://github.com/deliveroo/rutie-serde), and this has proven to be a fairly exciting - it is possible to build Rust structs that conform to the attributes of Ruby objects, which makes the ergonomics of using Rust methods in a Ruby application really beautiful.

 ## How to use Tasker

 It would probably be good at some point for me to just turn Tasker into a gem itself and let it be included in other Rails apps.
 But, for now, for anyone who wants to make use of the project, it is easy enough to just clone and start with it as a template.